 Looking for a unique way to bind your document, manual, booklet, catalog, magazine, or book?
 Consider plastic coil binding (think of notebooks from school, except the binding is plastic rather than wire).
-At Publishing Xpress, we offer printing with plastic coil binding from 8 to 300 pages.
+Also called spiral binding, Publishing Xpress offers printing with this binding from 8 to over 500 pages.

-Publishing Xpress offers a wide range of printing options as well.
-You can select 5½ x 8½, 6 x 9, or 8½ x 11 finished sizes.
+Publishing Xpress offers a wide range of printing options for your plastic coil book.
+You can select 5½ x 8½, 6 x 9, 8½ x 11, or 9 x 12 finished sizes.
 Need a slightly different size?
 No problem.
 Just select the next larger size.
 For instance, if your book is 7 x 10, select the 8½ x 11 size.
 Plastic coil books in all sizes can be printed in portrait or landscape orientation.
 We are also able to print plastic coil bound books at sizes up to 11 x 17.
-For pricing larger than 8½ x 11, please contact us at help@publishingXpress.com.
+For pricing larger than 9 x 12, please contact us at help@publishingXpress.com.

 We offer full-color printing.
 Your documents can be printed full color throughout, or you can use just black ink on the inside pages.
 We have a variety of paper options available as well.
 You can print the cover on the same paper as the rest of the booklet (called self cover) or the cover can be printed on different paper (called plus cover).
-We can also UV coat the covers.
+We can also laminate the covers, using gloss, soft touch, leather, or linen lamination.
 And we offer a minimum print quantity of only 25 copies.
-With our low minimums and low prices, there’s no reason for not printing plastic coil bound projects right now!
+With our low minimums and low prices, there’s no reason for not printing your plastic coil projects right now!

-Publishing Xpress can discuss how to give your Self-Published book a plastic coil bound finish.
-But before deciding on a plastic coil bound finish, you might want to take a look at our other three binding options.
+Publishing Xpress can discuss how to give your self-published book a plastic coil bound finish.
+But before deciding on a binding style, you might want to take a look at our other three binding options.